irfanhakim-as/homelab-wiki/courses/hypervisor.md

 ### Adding Additional Storage

+This topic details how to add an additional storage device to the hypervisor.

 - [ESXi: Adding a Datastore](../topics/esxi.md#adding-a-datastore)

 ### Adding a Network Card

+This topic details how to add an additional network device to the hypervisor.

 - [ESXi: Adding a Network Card](../topics/esxi.md#adding-a-network-card)

 ### Disk Pass-through

+This topic details how to enable disk pass-through on the hypervisor.

 - [ESXi: Disk Pass-through](../topics/esxi.md#disk-pass-through)